balazs630/Bad-Jokes/README.md

 - [x] Settings screen with detailed preferences regarding the joke notifications
 - [x] App settings are read/write using UserDefaults
 - [x] Ability to set a local Notification based on the given timing paramaters
+- [x] Store already sent jokes in a table, view or delete a single joke, refresh tableview content

 ___
 **Backlog:**

-- [ ] Store already sent jokes in a table
 - [ ] Ability to share stored jokes with Mail or custom apps
 - [ ] Logic to handle recurring joke notifications